Zefinder/CPU_Project/README.md

 All opcodes marked with \* are opcodes that are not used with their defined opcode (they are here since there are unused bits).

 All opcodes marked with \*\* are unofficial opcodes.
 They are opcodes that uses a combination of existing functionnality to do something that was not meant for because of clock cycles configuration.
-Most of them must be followed by a NOPs to be working normally.
+Most of them must be followed by a `NOP`s to be working normally.
 They exist because of the conception of the CPU allows it.

 If you think that we are missing of ALU operations, I totally agree!
 We could at least these few ones `ASL`, `ASR`, `LSL`, `LSR`, `ROR`, `ROL`